-- Risk 1018 Insufficient workforce to support delivery of essential services Being able to respond effectively and swiftly to the changes in the workforce demand was identified as a risk early on in the pandemic to the delivery essential services, managing surge capacity, delivering the mass vaccination programme and staffing field hospitals.
-The pandemic Command and Control Structure is monitoring and managing this risk.
-Whilst there has been a significant recruitment during COVID-19, there is remains a nursing, medical and therapies staffing deficit position which will need to be addressed as part of the Health Board's long term strategy. - Risk 1027 Delivery of integrated community and acute unscheduled care services - This risk was identified in November 2020 to reflect the risk of disruption to the delivery of essential services due to the fragility of the unscheduled care system across Hywel Dda, the impact of COVID-19 on available beds and staffing levels, and the delays in discharges beyond the remit of the Health Board.
+Being able to respond effectively and swiftly to the changes in the workforce demand was identified as a risk early on in the pandemic to the delivery essential services, managing surge capacity, delivering the mass vaccination programme and staffing field hospitals.
+The pandemic Command and Control Structure is

+Risk 1027 - Delivery of integrated community and acute unscheduled care services

+This risk was identified in November 2020 to reflect the risk of disruption to the delivery of essential services due to the fragility of the unscheduled care system across Hywel Dda, the impact of COVID-19 on available beds and staffing levels, and the delays in discharges beyond the remit of the Health Board.
 As such, a wide range of processes and controls are in place to mitigate e.g. daily virtual meetings for all sites, review of patients admitted to surge areas to ensure their acuity and dependency is monitored and controlled, discharge lounge for patients about to be discharged, joint workplan with the Wales Ambulance Service Trust.
 Due to the uncertainty surrounding any data modelling and the implications of restrictions lifting on future COVID and non-COVID demand, the situation remains fluid and changeable.